bdempe18/rchitex/README.md

 writing the equivalent LaTeX code for individual tables or full appendices to a local file.
 Rchitex is likewise capable of producing Latex and HTML tables for markdown files.
-Rchitex is intended to bridge the agp between statistical exploration in R and article writing.
+Rchitex is intended to bridge the gap between statistical exploration in R and article writing.

 ## Installation